Non-Qualified Plans (W-2)

 - On an employee’s W-2 form, reported distributions from a non-qualified plan are reported in box 11.

-Non-qualified plans benefit employers in a number of ways:
+Non-qualified plans benefit employers in several ways.

 - They offer a greater amount of flexibility than plans covered under ERISA because employers can choose to offer them only to the executives and employees who will benefit most from them.